incognitoCodes/AI-ML-solution-services-workshop/0-init/README.md

 - **Open an incognito window in your browser** so that the event engine account does not conflict with your personal/business AWS account
 - Click on this link [Dashboard-Event-Engine](https://dashboard.eventengine.run/login)
 - Paste the event hash code that you received over email in the field.
-- Click "Accenpt terms and login"
+- Click "Accept terms and login"

 ![EE-dashboard](./images/EE-dashboard.png)